virgili0/Virgilio/Tools/WolframAlpha.md

 To find anti-derivatives, you just omit the bounds of the variable.
 For example, to find an anti-derivative of `cos(sin(x))tan(x)` we could type in [`Integrate[Cos[Sin[x]]Tan[x], x]`](https://www.wolframalpha.com/input/?i=Integrate%5BCos%5BSin%5Bx%5D%5DTan%5Bx%5D,+x%5D) and we get a very long answer.
 Sometimes WA can't find an anti-derivative, and it will let you know that.

 If all we need is an (accurate) numerical value and we don't need WA to give us the exact answer (which it will try to give always and whenever possible) we can explicitly use the function `NIntegrate[]` instead of `Integrate`: [`NIntegrate[Cos[1/x + Pi/2]^5, {x,1,infty}]`](https://www.wolframalpha.com/input/?i=NIntegrate%5BCos%5B1%2Fx+%2B+Pi%2F2%5D%5E5,+%7Bx,1,infty%7D%5D).

+As a final remark, note that if you use WA/Mathematica to check if you are doing your antiderivatives correctly, remember that sometimes a function has more than one antiderivative.
+If you were trying to find the antiderivative of a function `h` and arrived at some function `f` but then WA got to a different function `g`, it doesn't necessarily mean you got it wrong!
+Just try deriving your function `f` and see if that gives `h`, as it should!

 ### Finding limits
 To find a limit of an expression or function, just type it as you would expect it: [`limit of 1/x as x goes to -infty`](https://www.wolframalpha.com/input/?i=limit+of+1%2Fx+as+x+goes+to+-infty).
 The function one may want to use here is `Limit[]`.
 It works like almost all other function we've seen.
 The first argument is the expression and the second argument is the variable; the only thing to be careful here is the way in which we tell WA to where the variable is converging.
 The previous example would be written [`Limit[1/x, x -> -infty]`](https://www.wolframalpha.com/input/?i=Limit%5B1%2Fx,+x+-%3E+-infty%5D).